sensorlab/sensorlab.github.io/content/people/aanaqreh/index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
+- alumni
 - researchers
 - postdocs
 ---

 Ahmad Anaqreh received a Master's degree in Computer Science in 2019 and a Ph.D. in Computer Science in 2024 from the University of Szeged, Hungary.
-His research focuses on optimizing graph theory problems, particularly NP-hard problems
+His research focuses on optimizing graph theory problems, particularly NP-hard problems.